Listening Comprehension in a Foreign Language – 12 Ways to Improve It

 Here the matter is much simpler.
 Assuming that you are indeed at this language level, you should know between 3 and 5 thousand words.
 Thus, your understanding should range between 95-98%.

-Since you are already quite advanced, listening to recordings repeatedly does not make sense, After all, you are already able to identify the essential words appearing in a given language.
+Since you are already quite advanced, repeatedly listening to a given recording does not make sense, After all, you are already able to identify the essential words appearing in a given language.
 At these levels, the most important thing is to listen to as many language users as possible to get used to the variety of accents and language patterns.

 7) LACK OF CONCENTRATION